magneticio/vampkubistdocs/SETUP.md

 ```

 At this point you have a set of deployments grouped into an application inside a virtual cluster.
 But what can you do with all that you set up?
-To delve into taht you can take a look at..
+To delve into that you can take a look at the [basic tutorial section](BASIC_TUTORIAL.md)